ddrscott/octopress/source/_posts/2017-03-15-what-the-sql-recursive.markdown

 # What the SQL?!?
 Recursive

 Today's "What the SQL?!?" features the keyword `RECURSIVE`.
-This clause allows us to elegantly select results from the previous results from previous results from previous results...
+This clause allows us to elegantly select results from the previous results from the previous results from the previous results...

 <!-- more -->